yonkahlon/Zenject/README.md

 A Zenject driven application is executed by the following steps:

 1. Unity Awake() phase begins
 1. CompositionRoot.Awake() method is called.
 NOTE: This should always be the first thing executed in your scene.
-By default this should work this way out of the box, because the executionOrder property is set to -9999 (which you can find by opening SceneCompositionRoot.cs.meta).
-You can also verify that this is the case by selecting Edit -> Project Settings -> Script Execution Order and making sure that SceneCompositionRoot is at the top.
+By default this should work this way out of the box, because the executionOrder property is set to -9999 for the CompositionRoot classes.
+You can also verify that this is the case by selecting `Edit -> Project Settings -> Script Execution Order` and making sure that GlobalCompositionRoot and SceneCompositionRoot are at the top.
+(GlobalCompositionRoot goes first because global bindings should alway get updated before scene bindings)
 1. Composition Root creates a new DiContainer object to be used to contain all instances used in the scene
 1. Composition Root iterates through all the Installers that have been added to it via the Unity Inspector, and updates them to point to the new DiContainer.
 It then calls InstallBindings() on each installer.
 1. Each Installer then registers different sets of dependencies directly on to the given DiContainer by calling one of the Bind<> methods.
 Note that the order that this binding occurs should not generally matter.
 Each installer may also include other installers by calling Container.Install<>.
 Each installer can also add bindings to configure other installers, however note that in this case order might actually matter, since you will have to make sure that code configuring other installers is executed before the installers that you are configuring!
 You can control the order by simply re-ordering the Installers property of the CompositionRoot